Protecting Mangroves in the Dominican Republic through the Blue Carbon Exchange

 Project Summary

 CI-Atabey Foundation is developing the Dominican Republic’s first Blue Carbon Exchange mechanism to conserve and restore the nation’s vital mangrove forests by selling high-quality blue carbon credits.
+The project will deliver tangible environmental outcomes while establishing a transparent, scalable model to unlock long-term finance and community benefits.

 Challenge

 Mangrove forests in the Dominican Republic are increasingly threatened by coastal development, overfishing, climate change, and insufficient protection.
-In Montecristi and Puerto Plata, deforestation driven by agriculture, tourism, pollution, and unplanned urbanization further jeopardises these ecosystems.
+In Montecristi and Puerto Plata, deforestation driven by agriculture, tourism, pollution, and unplanned urbanisation further jeopardises these ecosystems.

 Conserving these essential carbon sinks will not only help mitigate climate change and protect biodiversity, but also offer socio-economic benefits to local communities, such as sustainable fishing, ecotourism opportunities, and natural protection against extreme coastal weather events.